Montreal priest stabbed during mass at St. Joseph's Oratory

 Following the stabbing, the suspect dropped the knife and stood up as members of the congregation ran towards him.
 Three men restrained the attacker while other people went to help Grou who appeared to stand up on his own.

+Speaking Friday night, Grou thanked everyone who expressed concern for his health.
+He said he plans to return to work, after a short rest.

+“There are so many people who helped me to pass through this moment, and now, my health is fine,” he said.

-One woman who was attending the mass told CTV Montreal that she saw the attacker run towards the altar and said she thought he was going to kneel and pray before she saw him pull out a large knife.
+Adele Plamondon was attending mass that morning and told CTV Montreal that she saw the attacker walk towards the altar.

+“I thought he was going to kneel to say a prayer in front of the Saint Joseph’s statue, but he quickly came up the stairs taking a big knife out of his side and I realized what his intentions were so I ran out of the church screaming to alert the security,” she recalled.

-Witness Philip Barrett told The Canadian Press that he was sitting near the front of the church when he saw the suspect, who appeared to be a Caucasian man in his 30s, rise from a pew and approach the sanctuary during the mass.
+Witness Philip Barrett told The Canadian Press that he was sitting near the front of the church when he saw the suspect rise from a pew and approach the sanctuary during the mass.

 “I do remember the priest was moving away from the man but it happened so quickly there was almost no time to react,” he recalled.